 The intensive Danish course is a fast progression course, which means that you quickly learn to read, write and speak Danish.
 Instruction is provided according to a fixed learning and teaching programme.
 As an Intensive Danish student, you will work with other highly motivated students, and you must be prepared for several hours of homework every week.

 Intensive Danish focuses on spoken Danish – particularly pronunciation – enabling you to quickly begin using Danish in everyday life.

 With a Danish CPR number, you can learn Danish free of charge at Copenhagen Language Center.
-As of 1 July 2017, new students enrolling in Danish courses will be charged a refundable deposit of DKK 1,250.
+New students enrolling in Danish courses will be charged a refundable deposit of DKK 1,250.